Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC: Categories of Physics Prior

 \subsubsection{GS-based Dynamic 3D Generation}

 Traditional NeRF-based dynamic models assume known material properties, limiting abilities to simulate heterogeneous objects.
-Spring-Gaus \citep{zhong2024reconstruction_arxiv2024} introduces a 3D Spring-Mass model with learnable mass points and springs, enabling elastic reconstruction from multi-view videos.
+Spring-Gaus \cite{zhong2024reconstruction_arxiv2024} introduces a 3D Spring-Mass model with learnable mass points and springs, enabling elastic reconstruction from multi-view videos.
 By integrating Gaussian kernels with the Spring-Mass model, it decouples appearance and geometry, efficiently capturing geometry, motion, and physical properties.

-To model action-conditioned dynamics, PhysDreamer \citep{zhang2025physdreamer_eccv2024} learns dynamics priors from video generation models, distilling them via differentiable Material Point Method (MPM) simulation.
-It optimizes physical parameters such as Young’s modulus to infer object stiffness and introduces K-means-driven driving particles, accelerating simulations while preserving physical fidelity.
-Extending this, Physics3D \citep{liu2024physics3d_arxiv2024} integrates viscoelastic MPM with Score Distillation Sampling (SDS) to simulate a wide range of materials, from elastic to plastic behaviors.
-PhysMotion \citep{tan2024physmotion_arxiv2024} introduces physics-based simulation MPM to guide intermediate 3D representations from a single image.
-Unlike PhysDreamer and Physics3D, which focus on learning physical properties from video diffusion models, PhysMotion combines 3D GS and refines the coarse simulation using a 2D image DM with cross-frame attention.
+\sw{ To model action-conditioned dynamics, PhysDreamer \cite{zhang2025physdreamer_eccv2024} learns dynamics priors from video generation models.
+The framework distills dynamics priors through differentiable Material Point Method (MPM) simulation and rendering, optimizing physical parameters such as the Young’s modulus field, which controls object stiffness.
+Additionally, to enhance computational efficiency, PhysDreamer introduces an accelerated simulation strategy by employing K-means clustering, creating “driving particles” that reduce computational overhead while maintaining physical fidelity. } Extending this, Physics3D \cite{liu2024physics3d_arxiv2024} integrates viscoelastic MPM with Score Distillation Sampling (SDS) to simulate a wide range of materials, from elastic to plastic behaviors.
+PhysMotion \cite{tan2024physmotion_arxiv2024} introduces physics-based simulation MPM to guide intermediate 3D representations from a single image.
+Unlike PhysDreamer and Physics3D, which focus on learning physical properties from video diffusion models, PhysMotion combines 3DGS and refines the coarse simulation using a 2D image DM with cross-frame attention.